 - Must have excellent communication skills in English, both verbal and written

-- Must be able to demonstrate persistence, determination, tact and accountability
+- Must be able to evaluate systems and procedures, implementing efficiency enhancements

 - Must be able to work in a general office environment

-- Should possess a strong commitment to providing excellent service to Truliant Members and support staff
+- Should possess a strong commitment to providing excellent service to Truliant’s members

 - Occasional standing, walking, bending, and stooping required